thefrontside/microstates/README.md

 ### initialize transition

 Initialize transition converts value into a microstate when a microstate is being created with the `create` function.
 The initialize transition is invoked for every microstate that declares one.
 They are called from top to bottom, meaning that a parent microstate is initalized before the children.
-This is imporant because the parent microstate can change which children are initialized.
+This is imporant because the parent microstate can change which children are created.

 You can use this mechanism to change the value that is used to initialize children microstates.